-The 2020 Plan has a remaining balance of 994,108 shares available for the issuance of new awards as of January 1, 2023, which reflects the remaining balance of the shares originally reserved for issuance under the 2020 Plan, plus the shares added to the share pool automatically pursuant to the terms of the 2020 Plan on January 1, 2021 and 2022, plus the shares added to the share pool on May 17, 2022.
+The 2020 Plan has a remaining balance of 5,015,893 shares available for the issuance of new awards as of January 1, 2024, which reflects the remaining balance of the shares originally reserved for issuance under the 2020 Plan, plus the shares added to the share pool automatically pursuant to the terms of the 2020 Plan on January 1, 2021 and 2022, plus the shares added to the share pool on May 17, 2022 and May 16, 2023.

 Currently, the 2020 Plan is the only plan under which we can grant equity-based awards.
-Given the decreasing number of shares that are available for issuance under the 2020 Plan, the Board is requesting stockholders approve an increase to the number of shares available for issuance under the 2020 Plan in order to ensure the Company is able to continue to provide equity-based and incentive-based awards to attract, motivate and retain high qualify employees and directors.
-If the additional share reserve is approved by stockholders, based on historic grant practices, the Company anticipates that the requested share authorization under the 2020 Plan will last until December 31, 2023.
+Given the decreasing number of shares that are available for issuance under the 2020 Plan, the Board is requesting stockholders approve an increase to the number of shares available for issuance under the 2020 Plan in order to ensure the Company is able to continue to provide equity-based and incentive-based awards to attract, motivate and retain high quality employees and directors.
+If the additional share reserve is approved by stockholders, based on historic grant practices, the Company anticipates that the requested share authorization under the 2020 Plan will last until December 31, 2024.

-Our Board is submitting the following amendments, which were approved by the Board on March 13, 2023 for approval by our stockholders:
+Our Board is submitting the following amendments, which were approved by the Board on March 4, 2024 for approval by our stockholders:

-- Increase the shares reserved for issuance under the 2020 Plan by 8,000,000 shares. - Increase the limit on the number of shares that may be issued through the exercise of an incentive stock option by 8,000,000 shares.
+- Increase the shares reserved for issuance under the 2020 Plan by 19,000,000 shares. - Increase the limit on the number of shares that may be issued through the exercise of an incentive stock option by 19,000,000 shares.

-THE BOARD UNANIMOUSLY RECOMMENDS A VOTE FOR THE APPROVAL OF THE PROPOSED AMENDMENTS TO THE 2020 PLAN.
+THE BOARD UNANIMOUSLY RECOMMENDS A VOTE \underline{FOR} THE APPROVAL OF THE PROPOSED AMENDMENTS TO THE 2020 PLAN.

-Reasons the Board Recommends Voting For Approval of the Amendments to the 2020 Plan
+Reasons the Board Recommends Voting for Approval of the Amendments to the 2020 Plan